 a collaboration with Lllabo

 The practice of contemporary architecture has to face considerable changes to adapt to the new global conditions.
-Our team is placed in two distant localities, Kortrijk and Tokyo, an architecture practice, and an architecture research lab.
-Though architecture is our common ground, and tool of communication, we are deeply motivated and interested in making places for this generation of unlimited diversity, connectiveness and relations.
+Our team is placed in two distant localities, Kortrijk and Tokyo, an architecture practice, and an architectural research lab.
+Though architecture is our common ground, and tool of communication, we are deeply motivated and interested in making places for this generation of unlimited diversity, connections and relations.

-Not afraid to experiment, or of unprecedented projects, the city opened her grounds to the innovations and sensibilities of internationaly acclaimed designers, architects, landscape designers, engineers and more.
-Putting her trust in their competences to not only dress up the city but to participate actively in the making of Kortrijk as desirable place where people are free to their thing: live, work, do business, visit, spend time, etc.
+Not afraid to experiment, or of unprecedented projects, the city opened its grounds to the innovations and sensibilities of internationally acclaimed designers, architects, landscape designers, engineers and more.
+Putting its trust in their competences to not only decorate the city but to participate actively in the making of Kortrijk as desirable place where people are free to their thing: live, work, do business, visit, spend time, etc.

 Embracing the creative, transnational, networking society of the 21st century, Kortrijk realizes that things need to evolve, in this spirit we too we believe.